beeper/.github/profile/README.md

 | [fair/kakaotalk](https://src.miscworks.net/fair/matrix-appservice-kakaotalk.git) | [fair/line](https://src.miscworks.net/fair/matrix-puppeteer-line.git) |
 | --- | --- |

+What is a Matrix bridge?
+[Learn more](www.beeper.com/new-faqs/what-is-a-bridge)

 ### Self-host Beeper
-Follow the instructions at [github.com/beeperself-host](github.com/beeper/self-host).
+Follow the instructions at [github.com/beeper/self-host](github.com/beeper/self-host).

 ## Work with us at Beeper
 Are you as obsessed with building the future of chat as we are?
 Come work with us!
-We are [hiring](https://beeper.notion.site/Jobs-Beeper-ff5da486daed462ebfc4b21eacc48cae)!
+We are [hiring](https://beeper.notion.site/Jobs-Beeper-ff5da486daed462ebfc4b21eacc48cae) backend (Go), infra/Devops (k8s), web (React), iOS and Android engineers.

 We also sponsor many open source projects.
 If you want to build an open source Matrix bridge, we will fund it with $1-5k USD.
 Our only requirements are BSD/Apache license + use [mautrix-go](https://github.com/mautrix/go) library.